mikemellor11/normalize-scss/README.md

 * Install with [npm](http://npmjs.org/): `npm install --save normalize-scss`
 * Install with [Bower](http://bower.io/): `bower install --save normalize.scss`
 * Install with [Ruby Gem](https://rubygems.org/gems/normalize-scss): `gem install normalize-scss`<br>
-  and, if using Compass, add `require "normalize-scss"` to your config.rb file.
+  and, optionally, add `require "normalize-scss"` to your config.rb file.
 Note: if you want to alter the _normalize.scss file after installation (see "how to use it" below), you can use the `gem list --details normalize-scss` command to show you where the normalize-scss files were installed.

 ## How to use it